 - Distribution of workers by industry, occupation, workers employed in informal sector and

 - Conditions of employment of the workers.

-The Quarterly estimates (for urban areas only) would be generated for the key labour force parameters like LFPR, WPR and UR in CWS and the estimates of their change would also be generated.
+The Quarterly estimates (for urban areas only) are generated for the key labour force parameters like LFPR, WPR and UR in CWS and the estimates of their change would also be generated.